 Elizabeth Terhune received her MFA from Hunter College and her BA from Oberlin College.
 She was the recipient of a Yaddo Fellowship in 1998.
 She has exhibited widely throughout the United States.
 Her most recent shows include a two-person show at Feast Gallery in Saratoga Springs, NY, a four-person show at Metaphor Contemporary Art in Brooklyn, NY, and a one-person exhibition at the Lake George Arts Project, Lake George, NY.
 You can view some of her work online at www.elizabethterhune.com, and selected works in the Pierogi Gallery Flat Files, Brooklyn, NY, as well as through the Drawing Center's Online Viewing Program Artist Registry.
 She teaches painting and drawing at the 92nd Street Y and at NYU's School of Continuing and Professional Studies in New York City.
 In addition, this summer she will be teaching intermediate/advanced oil painting at Skidmore College in Saratoga Springs, NY (website).
 She lives in upper Manhattan with her husband, the poet Mark Sullivan (author of Slag).

 Gabe Travis is an artist who makes a living designing and building hiking trails throughout Alaska.
-He has been making art on commission for about eight years and producing fine art notecards featuring these works (available at www.gabetravis.com).
-In February 2009, Gabe spent a month in residence at the Vermont Studio Center working with mixed-media and paint and breathing new life into his studio practice.
+He has been making art on commission for about 15 years and producing fine art notecards featuring these works (available at www.gabetravis.com).
+Currently, Gabe is building a small post and beam log cabin by hand on his property near Denali National Park.

 -Broadsided Publications- 10/1/09: "Some Things I Know Without the Field Guide"; 3/1/11: "Critique of Pure Reason"; 4/1/13: "Wu Wei"; 5/1/13: "Mixed Media"